Azure/azure-sdk-for-net/doc/Dataplane Code Gen/DataplaneCodeGen_Quickstart_Tutorial.md

-# LLC Quickstart Tutorial
+# Dataplane Code Gen Quickstart Tutorial
-In this tutorial, we will walk through creating a new Low Level Client SDK based on [Azure SDK Design guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html).
+In this tutorial, we will walk through creating a new DataPlane Code Gen SDK based on [Azure SDK Design guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html).

-We will use [LLC template](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/template-LLC) project as a reference.
+We will use the [Dataplane Code Gen template](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/template-LLC) project as a reference.
 We have a template [swagger file](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/template-LLC/Azure.Template.LLC/src/swagger) containing a REST API definition based on [Azure REST API Guidelines](https://github.com/microsoft/api-guidelines/blob/vNext/azure/Guidelines.md).
-We will use the swagger to generate LLC SDK using [autorest.csharp](https://github.com/Azure/autorest.csharp).
+We will use the swagger to generate SDK using [autorest.csharp](https://github.com/Azure/autorest.csharp).

-**Learn more**: to understand more about LLC, see the [LLC docs](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core/samples/ProtocolMethods.md).
+**Learn more**: to understand more about Dataplane Code Gen, see the [Dataplane Code Gen docs](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core/samples/ProtocolMethods.md).

 This tutorial has following sections: